-A planning application for further facilities at the Plastic Park was submitted to Cheshire West and Chester Council in October 2021 following a period of public consultation.
+In July 2022, a planning application for further facilities at the Plastic Park was approved by Cheshire West and Chester Council.
 Alongside the Plastic to Hydrogen facility and PET plastic recycling facility, which already have planning consent, we are proposing to develop:

 - Materials Recycling Facility (MRF) – which will separate out up to 75,000 tonnes of dry mixed recyclable materials (such as glass, paper, cans and card) into different waste streams and sent for recycling.

 - Plastics Recycling Facility One (PRF1) – plastic from the MRF and mixed plastics arriving pre-sorted to the site will be separated into different plastic types.
 The separated plastic will either go to PRF2 or the PET recycling plant.
 PRF1 will treat up to 200,000 tonnes of plastic.